Study Plans

 -1994: Justice Harry A. Blackmun, who had served on the U.S. Supreme Court since being chosen by President Nixon in 1970, announced his retirement.

--1996: rioting broke out in Liberia following the arrest of factional leader Roosevelt Johnson on murder charges.
+-1996: Rioting broke out in Liberia following the arrest of factional leader Roosevelt Johnson on murder charges.

--1999: in the first state referendum of its kind, voters in Missouri voted 52 to 48 percent against a proposal to allow the carrying of concealed weapons.
+-1999: In the first state referendum of its kind, voters in Missouri voted 52 to 48 percent against a proposal to allow the carrying of concealed weapons.

--2000: the father of Cuban refugee Elian Gonzalez arrived in the United States to take custody of his six-year-old son.
+-2000: The father of Cuban refugee Elian Gonzalez arrived in the United States to take custody of his six-year-old son.

 April 7